dhevenstone/inequalities/README.md

 # inequalities
-sample inequalities reposity for Hack4SocialGood
+Repository for the Poverty and Inequality challenge at the Hack4SocialGood